projectcontour/contour/design/tls-client-verification.md

 ### Changes to internal/envoy

 `DownstreamTLSContext()` is extended to take a `clientValidation` this is a pointer to a structure and may be `nil`.
-A structure was prefered before adding a whole bunch of parameters.
+A structure was preferred before adding a whole bunch of parameters.

 ### Changes to internal/contour